gordonforce/debian-java-development-environment/README.md

 ### Programing Languages

-#### Java

-* Preferred: Install a single version by default to simplify configuration as it can support the latest LTS version.
+* Install the latest JDK GA version, as it supports the latest LTS Java version through the Java Compiler's source, target and release properties.
-* Install the javadoc for the above version as well.
+* Install the Javadoc for the above version as well.
 * Use jenv to manage Java versions other than the latest GA version.

 #### Z Shell